lapd-c/dlut-vnetlab2/cn_dlut_sfctestbed/sfctestbed_source/README.md

 	@Id
 	@GeneratedValue

-The Spring Boot MVC helps the sfctestbed in class document automatic generation.
+The Doxygen helps the sfctestbed in class document automatic generation.
-\doxgen\